tippesi/Atlas-Engine/README.md

 # Atlas Engine
 ![Example scene](rasterized.png)
-*Rasterized image using TAA*
+*Rasterized image*
 ![Example scene](raytraced.png)
 *Ray traced image using 3000 samples with 5 bounces*
 ## Introduction
-This is a cross platform engine that is available on all major platforms including Linux, Windows and Android.
+This is a cross platform engine that is available on Linux, Windows and Android.
+>**Note:**
+>This is just a hobby project made in my free time.
 ## Requirements
 - OpenGL 4.3 or higher
 - OpenGL ES 3.2